python/devguide/developers.rst

 Permissions History
 -------------------

+- Chris Jerdonek was given push privileges on Sep 24 2012 by GFB, for general contributions, on recommendation by Ezio Melotti.

 - Daniel Holth was given push privileges on Sep 9 2012 by GFB, for PEP editing.

 - Eric Snow was given push privileges on Sep 5 2012 by Antoine Pitrou for